 "It's no good sometime," he said, "but it is good when the money's available.
 Sometimes they'd run out, but most of the times they had money.
 Only sometimes they ran out."

 So supposing we want to quit, or go to town.
 Maybe we'd have to quit, or have to get some money.
 To get our pay, we had to go many miles to town by foot.
 We had to go twenty, twenty-five miles, or maybe thirty miles.
 The boss didn't trust anybody to have a lot of money in camp.
 I think it was more or less organized in such a way that there wasn't much money in the camps.

 Well, anyway, the camp operators took care of their lumberjacks.
 Instead of giving them money they presented their lumberjacks with a white sheet of paper telling how much pay they earned.
-"Timeslips," they called those pieces of paper.
 They'd put down so much on the slip, telling how much you made.
 They'd give you a slip and record the number and amount in the company's book.

-They called that a "timeslip" in English.
-In Indian that slip, that white sheet of paper, to show that you had money coming is called giis-ka-aa$-kwa-ni-m^ss-i-nay-g^n. . . . giis-ka-aa$-kway oo-gii-maa m^ss-i-nay-g^n.
+"Time slips," they called those pieces of paper, in English.
+In Indian that slip -- that white sheet of paper to show that you had money coming -- is called giis-ka-aa$-kwa-ni-m^ss-i-nay-g^n . . . giis-ka-aa$-kway oo-gii-maa m^ss-i-nay-g^n.
 That means "the logger gives you paper." oo-gii-maa means "he's the boss of the whole camp."

 So when you want to quit or be excused you have to report to the camp clerk, and he puts you on the book.
 So you'll know how much you are credited by the company.
 You were paid by so much a month, or by so much a year, where you stayed.

 "Are you going to come back?" the camp clerk would ask you when he gave you your slip.

 "I'll be back sometime, but I don't know when.
 Maybe I will find another job."